surbhitt/mini-projects/README.md

 # Console Graphics
-small programs built upon the CMD game engine
+Small programs built upon the CMD game engine
 - Frogger
 - Maze Builder
-- Augmenting reality

 # Mini Games
-small scripts for mini games
+Small scripts for mini games
 - Pong game

 # Processing based
-programs written in processing (p5.js)
+Programs written in processing (p5.js)
 - Fractal tree
 - l-system tree
 - Terrain generation using perlin noise

 # Terminal FPS
-first person shooter with ASCII graphics running in terminal
+First person shooter with ASCII graphics running in terminal

-# WebScarapper_Brave
+# WebScarapper\_Brave
-a script to automate the process of downloading pictures, builr for brave web browser, written in python
+A script to automate the process of downloading pictures, builr for brave web browser, written in python

+# ImgView
+Written in C a utility to view an image in the terminal.
+The image is produced pixel by pixel using the terminals support for colors.